Skip to Content

 Look the word up in the dictionary if you don’t understand!

 I also feel strongly about this next example.
-It’s important to have a grasp of French slang, which I covered in this lesson.
+It’s important to have a grasp of French slang.

 J’adore l’argot.
 Il est très important d’apprendre ces mots.